 Of course for some people, like shift workers, they’re a necessity, but I recommend choosing the least flexible therapist you can!
 They’re likely to be solid, serious and unafraid to hold your feet to the fire.

-How to choose a therapist on an online platform
+How to choose an online therapist

 How to choose a good therapist for anxiety or depression